jocelynmutso/documentation-test/src/markdown/000_basic_operations/005_output_types.md

 ## Quick Summary

 * **Note** type is the only output type currently supported in Dialob.
-* Note type is used to provide additional information on the filling side
+  * It is used to provide additional information on the filling side
-* Note type has no return value
+  * It has no return value

 ---